openSUSE/checkmedia/mediacheck.md

 void mediacheck_calculate_digest(mediacheck_t *media);
 ```

-During the check the `pregress` function that has been passed to
+During the check the `progress` function that has been passed to
 `mediacheck_init` is called at regular intervals.

 Look at `media->err` and other elements in `media` for the result (see [checkmedia.c](checkmedia.c)).